haaazelii/BENG183/Intro_to_HMMER.md

-## Introduction
+## Overview
 With the explosive growth of biological sequence databases, homology search has become essential for inferring protein function and evolutionary relationships.
-Although BLAST has long been the dominant solution, its local alignment framework and manually tuned gap penalties limit both sensitivity and compatibility with more advanced probabilistic scoring models such as profile HMMs [^1].
+Although BLAST has long been the dominant solution, its local alignment framework and manually tuned gap penalties limit both sensitivity and compatibility with more advanced probabilistic scoring models such as profile HMMs [1].

 Profile Hidden Markov Models (profile HMMs) provide a statistical and position-specific framework for modeling amino acid conservation, substitutions, and insertions/deletions, capturing evolutionary patterns present in multiple sequence alignments [2].
-By computing log-likelihood ratios relative to a background model, profile HMMs allow more sensitive detection of remote homology compared to BLAST’s heuristic local scoring approach.
+By computing log-likelihood ratios relative to a background model, profile HMMs allow more sensitive detection of remote homology compared to BLAST's heuristic local scoring approach.

+[HMMER](http://hmmer.org) is a widely used software suite that implements profile HMMs for homology search.
+It enables researchers to build profile HMMs from multiple sequence alignments and use them to search sequence databases for homologous sequences or to annotate functional domains within query sequences.
+HMMER's algorithms are optimized for speed and accuracy, making it a powerful tool for bioinformatics applications.
+In this section, we will introduce the fundamental concept profile HMMs and provide an overview of the HMMER workflow.

 ## Profile Hidden Markov Model (profile HMM)